 What is a renal angiogram?

-A renal angiogram is an imaging test to look at the blood vessels in your kidneys.
+A renal angiogram is an imaging test to look at the arteries in your kidneys.
+Your

 narrowing of a blood vessel (stenosis), or blockages in a blood vessel.
 He or she

 can also see how well blood is flowing to your kidneys.

 For the test, the radiologist injects a contrast dye into the artery that brings blood